ros2-rust/ros2_rust/CONTRIBUTING.md

 There are also occasional ROS 2 Rust WG meetings that are announced on the [ROS discourse forum](https://discourse.ros.org/).

 ## Coding guidelines
-Aim for well documented and tested code.
+This section is not comprehensive, and conventions from the broader Rust community should be followed.

+Use `cargo clippy` to check that code is idiomatic.

-Use declarative sentences, not imperative sentences, for documenting functions.
-For instance, `Creates a by-value iterator.`, not `Create a by-value iterator`.
+For documenting functions, use declarative sentences, not imperative sentences.
+For instance, `Creates a by-value iterator.` should be used instead of `Create a by-value iterator.`.

-Use `cargo clippy` to help with writing idiomatic code.

 ### Unsafe code
+Keep `unsafe` blocks as small as possible.
 Annotate every `unsafe` block with a `// SAFETY:` comment explaining why its safety preconditions are met.

 ### Formatting
 Use `cargo fmt` to format code.

-Put a struct's definition first, then its trait impls in alphabetical order, then its inherent impls.
-When there are several structs in one file, one possibility is to put all struct definitions at the top of the file, like this:
+Put a `struct`'s definition first, then its trait `impl`s in alphabetical order, then its inherent `impl`s.
+When there are several `struct`s in one file, one possibility is to put all `struct` definitions at the top of the file, like this:
 - `struct A {…}`
 - `struct B {…}`
 - `impl Bar for A {…}`